MicroBitcoinOrg/ApiServer/README.md

 # How to use it?
 --------------

-First of all you have to create `config.py` file in `core` directory with following content:
+First of all you have to create `config.py` file in root of project directory with following content:

 ```
 rid = 'api-server'